CyberKnight4269/Multi-Agent-AI-System/README.md

 - **Specialized Agents**:
   - **JSON Agent**: Validates JSON against expected schema and flags missing fields.
   - **Email Agent**: Extracts sender, urgency, and formats content for CRM-style usage.
-  - **PDF Agent**: Extracts text from PDFs using PyMuPDF library for python.
+  - **PDF Agent**: Extracts text from PDFs using PyMuPDF.
+- ✅ **LLM-powered Extraction**: Uses **Gemini 2.0 Flash** model from Google to extract intent and structured data from natural language documents.
-- **Shared Memory Module**: Persists logs of each action (source, intent, extracted values) using SQLite.
+- **Shared Memory Module**: Persists logs of each action using SQLite.

+---

+## 🧠 AI/LLM Usage

+This system integrates **Google's Gemini 2.0 Flash** model (via API) to enhance understanding and extraction from:
+- Email content
+- PDF documents

+This enables the agents to perform **semantic classification** and **context-aware field extraction**.

 ---